LTUC/amman-dotnet-401d2/Curriculum/Class04/FACILITATOR.md

 You do not have to go over each generation in depth, if you think it is too much to digest.
 	1. Garbage Collection Fundamentals (in GarbageCollection.md)

-The Lab will require some knowledge on multi-dimensional arrays and potentially Jagged Arrays.

 ## What changed from yesterday?
-- nothing.
-We are switiching gears to OOP principles.
+- N/A. Today is the first day of "Classs".
+Many questions that may have come up through the week should now be answered, or at least slightly answered

 ## What might students struggle with today?
 - Properties are a hard concept for many to grasp.
 Usually the response is ("why not just use variables and fields")
 - Constructors are a bit confusing as well, they want to call and use them like methods.
-Just enforce constructors as an object requirement.
+Just enforce constructors as an object requirements used to "construct" the object they are requesting.
 - Value Types and Reference types can be difficult to grasp along with the Stack and Heap.

 ## What bugs, issues, or surprises have come up in the past for this class?
-- n/a
+- The Lab will require some knowledge on multi-dimensional arrays and potentially Jagged Arrays.

+in the prework, students were instructed to practice their use of 2D and jagged arrays. if they have questions about this, make sure that they refer back to theri previous resources.

 ## General comments
 - Through the week we have been alluding to the concept of classes but never actually talked about them..now we get to.